a-hamid-dz/CS501-Ahamid/README.md

 ### Assignment Details

-This repository is part of an assignment for the *CS501: Deep Learning Complete Course*.
+This repository is part of an assignment for the CS501: Deep Learning Complete Course of Dr. Saad Laouadi.
 It includes all materials, assignments, projects, and exercises completed throughout the duration of the course.
 The repository serves as a comprehensive portfolio demonstrating the application of deep learning concepts and Python programming skills acquired during the course.

 ### Repository Structure

-- *data/*: Folder containing any datasets or data files
+- `data/`: Folder containing datasets and data files of the course
-- *notebooks/*: Jupyter notebooks with course exercises
+- `notebooks/`: Jupyter notebooks with course exercises
-- *scripts/*: Python scripts for deep learning models and experiments
+- `scripts/`: Python scripts for deep learning models and experiments
-- *README.md*: Overview of the project and repository structure
+- `README.md`: Overview of the project and repository structure

 ### Instructor's GitHub Repository